-We are sharing following Important Public Views Assessment with you in draft so that you can add your comments.
+We are sharing our Important Public Views Assessment with you in draft so that you can add your comments.

-One of the distinctive features of Boughton Aluph and Eastwell parish is the visual connectivity with the surrounding countryside from public spaces.
+One of the distinctive features of Boughton Aluph and Eastwell parish is the visual connectivity with the surrounding countryside from the settlements and public footpaths.

-Resident surveys undertaken for the Neighbourhood Plan and responses to Ashford Borough Council consultation on planning applications have highlighted that residents value highly the visual connection between settlements and the surrounding countryside.
-In particular, this is a key characteristic of the Boughton Lees Conservation Area.
-Some views are looking outward whilst others are looking towards landmark features such as the North Downs or the Crown above Wye.
+Resident surveys undertaken for the Neighbourhood Plan and responses to Ashford Borough Council consultation on local planning applications have highlighted that residents value highly the visual connection between settlements and the surrounding countryside.
+In particular, this is a key characteristic of the Boughton Lees Conservation Area where the generous spacing between buildings enables key views from the village green to the Kent Downs and beyond.

-Important public views are also identified and described in the Parish Design Statement which was also subject to public consultation prior to its adoption and publication in 2003.
+Important public views in the parish were identified and described in the Parish Design Statement which was subject to public consultation prior to its adoption by Ashford Borough Council in 2003.

-It is recognised that there are a significant number of views across beautiful countryside within the Area of Outstanding Natural Beauty which covers much of the parish.
+It is recognised that there are a significant number of views across the countryside, including within the Area of Outstanding Natural Beauty which covers more than half of the parish.
 It is impossible to list them all.
 Rather, it is important to protect and enhance the character and natural beauty of the countryside more generally whilst protecting the footpaths which allow access to it.
 Thus, the focus of the Important Public Views Assessment is are those views of and from the defined settlements of Ashford and Boughton Lees which contribute to local character and amenity.

-A number of important views were identified during the course of public consultation at meetings held in the three community halls in the parish and in the household survey conducted in 2016.
+A number of important views were identified during the course of public consultation at meetings held at the three community halls in the parish and in the Neighbourhood Plan household survey held in 2016.

 Criteria used for defining important public view

-The Steering Group first ensured that the views were public rather than private views and visible either from the public highway, public footpaths, bridleways, public open spaces or space to which the public has access such as a churchyard.
-They were carefully recorded and mapped and assessed using set criteria consistently.
+The Steering Group ensured that the views were public rather than private views and visible either from the public highway, public footpaths, bridleways, public open spaces or space to which the public has unfettered access.
+They were carefully recorded and mapped and assessed.

 The reason for the importance of each view is established by assessing their role in relation to the character of the parish and local heritage as follows:

-a) Important to the character of the Conservation Area
+a) Important to the character and/or setting of the Conservation Area

 b) Important to the setting of a listed building(s)